disruptive-technologies/python-docs/docs/client/quickstart.rst

 Quickstart
 ==========
 Our Python 3 API aims to be simple in use without compromising on functionality.
-Therefore, once authenticated, most tasks can be performed with only a single line of code.
+Therefore, once authenticated, most functionality can be accessed with only a single line of code.

 Installation
 ------------